-According to industry figures fraud is detected every minute in the UK, with 562,000 fraud cases being insurance related in 2017.
+According to industry figures, a fraudulent insurance claim is uncovered every five minutes in the UK.
+This accounts to 107,000 fraudulent insurance claims worth £1.2 billion uncovered by insurers in 2019.
 This is a lot of crime taking place, and here at Budget Insurance we want our customers to feel protected when it comes to their insurance.
-In our latest blog we highlight what insurance fraud is, how it can happen and how you could be affected.
+That’s why we’re here to explain exactly what insurance fraud is, how it can happen and how you could be affected.

 What is insurance fraud?